PuneetSoni4/sum-powerset/README.md

           {111} -> {abc}

-  Finally, when power-set is found, simply summing all elements of power-set.
+  Finally, when power-set is found, the program sums all elements of power-set.

-3. Using "Python Generators":
+**3. Using "Python Generators":**

-  A recursive python generator is created to generate power-set combinations.
+  A python generator is created to generate power-set combinations.

+**4. Using "Recursion":**

+  A simple recursion method helps to generate power-set combinations.

-4. Using "Logic":
+**5. Using "Logic":**

-  I am trying to create my own logic to generate power-set elements of given data.
-So far, I am able to compute power-set sum, if the length of data string is lesser than or equal to four (4).
+  I tried creating my own logic to generate sum of power-set elements of given data.
+I was able to compute power-set sum, if the length of data string is lesser than or equal to four (4).

-  Currenctly I am working on modifying and enhancing this logic using recursion to generate power-set for any data length.

 How to run python test script file?
 -----------------------------------